Wordpress dashboard is the section that shows up when you just get authenticated into your WordPress website as an admin.

-You won’t generally want to change other user’s info, but you may have to from time to time.
+You won’t generally want to change other user’s info, but you may have to cross-check if the need arises.
 The most common operations you will be using here will be adding new users and changing their permissions.

 If any of your users are not functioning very well you can delete them or give them a warning message thereby making sure that you handle your administrative role perfectly.

 ADDING A NEW USER

 To add a new user to your existing admins

 To change user permissions in the WordPress admin area

 In the user area, click the user’s name you would like to edit.

 Where it says role, select the appropriate role.

 Here’s a brief description of each user roles.
 The complete documentation of user role for WordPress website can be found at WordPress user roles documentation

 Administrator – nothing is off-limits to him.